 But as the data has been freed, so we must take greater care of it.
-The cloud liberates us and also puts us at a dramatically increased risk of crime.
-More on that in a second.
+The cloud liberates us and puts us at a dramatically increased risk of crime.
+More on that later.

-Revolution: Internet of Things
+Revolution 4) Internet of Things

 The day your fridge was allowed to go online was surely the day you realised eventually EVERYTHING will be online.
 Experts predict there'll be 30 billion devices online by 2030.